aportno/utxo-blockchain-java/README.md

 `outputs` array.

 We now have a `transaction` that's received a sufficient number of input `UTXO` from the `sender` to transfer an amount to the `receiver`.
-The `sender` will now need to provide a signature to authenticate the transaction.
+The `sender` will now need to provide a signature to authenticate the transaction, so it can be added to the block:

 ```
     genesisTransaction.signTheTransaction(genesisMiner.getPrivateKey());
+    genesisBlock.addTransaction(genesisTransaction);
 ```

+*Note: surprisingly the program did not check to see if the transaction is verified before adding it to the block.